 Mac researcher urges Canadians to look at “real costs and benefits” of national drug program

-Research from McMaster’s Katherine Boothe shows that a key barrier to adopting a national drug program in Canada is that policymakers continue to view such a plan as unaffordable, despite growing evidence to the contrary.
+Research from McMaster’s Katherine Boothe (pictured) shows that a key barrier to adopting a national pharmaceutical program in Canada is that policymakers continue to view such a plan as unaffordable, despite growing evidence to the contrary.

 May 22, 2017

 A key barrier to adopting a national pharmaceutical program is that Canadian policymakers continue to think and talk about universal drug coverage as fundamentally unaffordable, despite growing evidence that such a plan would likely lead to cost savings and other benefits.

 That’s the finding of a study by Katherine Boothe, an assistant professor in the McMaster’s Department of Political Science whose research looks at why, over time, Canada has failed to adopt universal, public coverage of prescription drugs.

 “Canada is an outlier in terms of the exclusion of drugs from our public health system,” explains Boothe.
 “We’re the only OECD (Organization for Economic Co-operation and Development) country with a public health system that excludes pharmaceuticals.”